Gökay Güney

-Gökay Güney (born 19 May 1999) is a Turkish professional footballer who plays as a centre-back for the Turkish club Galatasaray in the Süper Lig.
+Gökay Güney (born 19 May 1999) is a Turkish professional footballer who plays as a centre-back for the Turkish club Kırşehir Futbol SK in the TFF Second League.

 Professional career

 Galatasaray

 Güney made his professional debut for Galatasaray in a 6-0 Süper Lig win over MKE Ankaragücü on 19 January 2019.

 Bandırmaspor (loan)

 On 3 August 2021, Bandırmaspor, one of the TFF First League teams, hired Galatasaray's football player, defender Güney, for 1 more year.

+Kırşehir Futbol SK

+On 25 July 2023, he signed a 2-year contract with Kırşehir Futbol SK.

 International career

 Güney is a youth international for Turkey.
 He represented the Turkey U19s at the 2018 UEFA European Under-19 Championship.